List of districts of Jammu and Kashmir: Inside India

 The districts were reorganised by 1968, breaking up some of the larger districts.
 In 2006, eight new districts were created: Kishtwar, Ramban, Reasi, Samba, Bandipora, Ganderbal, Kulgam and Shopian.

 In August 2019, the Jammu and Kashmir Reorganisation Act was passed by both houses of the Indian Parliament.
 The provisions contained in the bill reorganised the state of Jammu and Kashmir into two union territories; Jammu and Kashmir (union territory) and Ladakh with effect from 31 October 2019.

+Administration

+The Deputy Commissioner (DC) is the head of the district administration.
+They are responsible for overall administration and development activities in the district.
+The DC functions as District Magistrate (DM) for maintenance of law and order and as Collector for revenue administration.
+In the capacity of Collector, the DC oversees revenue administration, managing tasks such as revenue collection, land records maintenance, and implementation of government fiscal policies.
+The DC is usually an Indian Administrative Service (IAS) officer.
+The Deputy commissioner is assisted by Additional Deputy Commissioners, Assistant Commissioners and Sub-divisional magistrates.
+The districts are further divided into sub-districts and tehsils.